 How To Measure The Effectiveness Of Corporate Training

 When you plan training and development for your organization, you expect to gain improved skills and productivity, greater retention rates, and an improved brand.
 After you deliver any type of corporate training, you must ask yourself these questions:

 - How effective was the training in helping learners gain relevant knowledge and skills?

 - Could the learners apply what they learned to improve their performance at work?

 - What other benefits did the training program achieve?

-The answers to these questions helps you determine if the training was worth your organization’s investment—and answering these questions requires measurement of the outcomes.
+The answers to these questions help you determine if the training was worth your organization’s investment—and answering these questions requires measurement of the outcomes.